Bounds for the chi-square approximation of Friedman's statistic by Stein's method: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Persi Diaconis for bringing this problem to our attention.
-During this research, RG was supported by an EPSRC DPhil Studentship and EPSRC grant EP/K032402/1, and is currently supported by a Dame Kathleen Ollerenshaw Research Fellowship.
-GR is funded in part by EPSRC grants EP/T018445/1 and EP/R018472/1.
+\gr{Firstly we acknowledge many helpful comments by anonymous referees.
+Moreover, we} would like to thank Persi Diaconis for bringing this problem to our attention.
+During this research, RG was supported \gdr{in part} by EPSRC grant EP/K032402/1 and a Dame Kathleen Ollerenshaw Research Fellowship.
+GR has been funded in part by EPSRC grants EP/K032402/1, EP/T018445/1 and EP/R018472/1.